atom/scandal/README.md

 ## Using the scanner and searcher together

-If you dont want to think about combining the `PathScanner` and `PathSearcher` in your own way, a `search` function provided.
+If you dont want to think about combining the `PathScanner` and `PathSearcher` in your own way, a `search` is function provided.

 ```coffeescript
 {search, PathScanner, PathSearcher} = require 'dscan'